 In 2015, Effie worked on site at Bede House and Chichele College in Higham Ferrers with Two Thirds Sky.
 The resulting performance, Eventide, was created under the direction of Lisa Spackman.

 Effie has also frequently worked with Helen Parlor - as a mentee, performer and collaborator.
 She first performed with Parlor Dance for Step Forward in collaboration with the Movement Science Group at Oxford Brookes University.
 In early 2014, Effie participated in the research and development phase of Parlor Dance's Home from Home.
-Following this, from summer 2014 onwards, Effie has acted as a co-assistant director for MÓTUS (a dynamic dance festival for Milton Keynes) alongside Chris Bradley and under the directorial lead of Helen Parlor.
+Following this, from summer 2014 until 2018, Effie acted as a co-assistant director for MÓTUS (a dynamic dance festival for Milton Keynes) alongside Chris Bradley and under the directorial lead of Helen Parlor.

 In 2016, Effie went on to work with NOCTURN and Stopgap Dance Company.
 She worked with NOCTURN in the development of ...And They Have Escaped, which involved creating a series of dance films that were incorporated into an exhibition at West Berkshire Museum.
 For Stopgap, Effie was a dance captain and core team performer for the Seeds of Diversity - the Heritage Flame Lighting Ceremony for the Paralympics which was held at Stoke Mandeville Stadium and broadcast live on Channel 4.